NMesaC/fromage_finetuning/README.md

 # Finetuning Fromage for Scizor (Pokemon)

-This repository hosts the code and model weights for finetuning FROMAGE, specifically for Scizor (Pokemon).
+This repository hosts the code and model weights for finetuning FROMAGE.
+The Scizor Dataset included is a small dataset for the Pokemon Scizor.

 The below links are of the original Paper, Webpage and Github links.